Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Post-Baccalaureate Certificate

 Post-baccalaureate certificate programs at Rhodes College provide additional, undergraduate or graduate coursework beyond the baccalaureate degree and major/minor.
+A post-baccalaureate certificate at Rhodes requires 12 to 24 undergraduate or graduate credits taken after an undergraduate degree has been earned.
+Undergraduate courses counting towards a baccalaureate degree cannot be used as coursework towards completing the post-baccalaureate certificate.
 Each certificate program offers a carefully designed sequence of courses focusing on an area supplemental to the student's discipline, which may encompass multiple disciplines and help build knowledge and skills in a specific area.

 Unlike masters programs, post-baccalaureate certificates are not degree programs.
 Certificate curriculum may be composed of undergraduate or graduate courses.
 Post-baccalaureate certificates also differ from majors and minors in that they are undertaken after the awarding of the baccalaureate degree.
 Moreover, certificate programs may include a significant experiential component directed toward professional development.
 Certificate offerings can respond with agility to the evolving needs of the professors, student preferences, and funding opportunities.